 Hard Money Loans

-Another option is a hard money loan can be a viable option if the buyer doesn’t have great credit but will fix it within the next couple of years, allowing him/her to qualify for traditional financing to pay off the hard money loan.
+A hard money loan can be a viable option if the buyer doesn’t have great credit but will fix it within the next couple of years, allowing them to qualify for traditional financing to pay off the hard money loan.

 Pros And Cons Of Purchase-Money Loans For Borrowers